Michael Parsa: Background

 Parsa has a B.A. in organizational management.
 Prior to entering politics, he ran a family business which had been operating in the Greater Toronto Area since 1990.
 He served on the board of the Optimist Club and served as its president from 2005 to 2009.

 Political career

-2015 Federal Election
+2015 federal election

 Parsa ran in the 2015 Canadian federal election as the Conservative Party of Canada candidate in the Ontario riding of Richmond Hill and finished second to Liberal Majid Jowhari.